ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## Error Handling

+When an error occurs processing the capsule protocol, the receiver abruptly terminates the enclosing stream.
+When running over HTTP/3 or HTTP/2, the receiver resets the stream.
+When running over HTTP/1.1, the receiver terminates the underlying connection with an error.

 Each capsule's payload MUST contain exactly the fields identified in its description.
-A capsule payload that contains additional bytes after the identified fields or a capsule payload that terminates before the end of the identified fields MUST be treated as a stream error of type H3_FRAME_ERROR.
+A capsule payload that contains additional bytes after the identified fields or a capsule payload that terminates before the end of the identified fields MUST be treated as a stream error of type TBD.
 In particular, redundant length encodings MUST be verified to be self-consistent.

-When a stream carrying capsules terminates cleanly, if the last capsule on the stream was truncated, this MUST be treated as a stream error of type H3_FRAME_ERROR.
+When a stream carrying capsules terminates cleanly, if the last capsule on the stream was truncated, this MUST be treated as a stream error of type TBD.

 ## Capsule Types